blacksun1/snpt/README.md

 A [gist](https://gist.github.com/) powered CLI snippet manager.

-Save a snippet as a Gist in GitHub, access the snippet on the command line.
+Save a snippet as a gist in GitHub, access the snippet on the command line.

 Written in ES2015 and published as ES5.